OpenCTI-Platform/opencti/README.md

 #### Prerequisite

 Your OpenCTI API should be running.
-Your conftest.py should be configured with your API url and your token.
+Your conftest.py should be configured with your API url, your token, and if applicable, your mTLS cert/key.

 #### Launching